Films by Title A-Z

 Exploring Myanmar's recently opened Myeik Archipelago, this documentary showcases 800 pristine islands.
 Now a top-ten destination for travelers and divers, the film is a beautiful homage to this natural environment and its native inhabitants, the Moken people.

-• Messages From The End Of World
+• Messages From The End Of The World

 Five young people, part of the Swiss Arctic Project, spent three weeks navigating the Arctic's hostile beauty.
 They documented the dramatic signs of climate change firsthand.
 Through social networks, they are raising their generation's awareness about the urgent crisis at the top of the world.